-Brighter Futures is the Suncorp Group Community Giving programme that enables Suncorp Group employees to become involved, donate, fundraise and volunteer to make a difference to the causes close to their hearts.
+Brighter Futures is the Suncorp Group Community Giving programme that enables Suncorp Group employees to donate, fundraise and volunteer to make a difference to the causes close to their hearts.
 The mission of the programme is to make giving easier, more enjoyable and more accessible for our employees.

-Our employees have the opportunity to take one day paid leave each year to support local community projects.
-At Vero New Zealand, our employees have taken part in volunteering opportunities for charities such as Riding for the Disabled, Ronald McDonald House, and Raukatauri Music Therapy.
-More than 50 Vero employees have participated in a volunteer day since November 2014.
+Through our local volunteer partner, United Way, our employees have the opportunity to take one day of paid volunteer leave each year to support local community projects.
+At Vero New Zealand, our employees have taken part in volunteering opportunities for charities such as Sailability, Age Concern, and Conductive Education.